Proceeding of the 5th International Conference on Electronic Commerce

 , , , , and

-Travel Agent Game in Agentcities (TAGA) is the framework that extends and enhances the Trading Agent Competition (TAC) scenario to work in Agentcities, an open multi agent environment based on FIPA compliant pla tforms.
-TAGA uses the semantic web languages and tools (RDF and OWL) to specify and publish the underlying common ontologies; as a content language within the FIPA ACL messages; as the basis for agent knowledge bases via XSB-based reasoning tools; to describe and reason about services.
-TAGA extends the FIPA protocols to support open market auctions and enriches the Agentcities with auction services.
-The introducing of the semantic web languages improves the interoperability among agents.
-TAGA is intended as a platform for research in multi-agent systems, the semantic web and automated trading in dynamic markets as well as a self-contained application for teaching and experimentation with these technologies.
+Travel Agent Game in Agentcities (TAGA) is a framework that extends and enhances the Trading Agent Competition (TAC) scenario for Agentcities, an open multi-agent environment based on FIPA-compliant platforms.
+TAGA uses the semantic web languages and tools (RDF and OWL) to specify and publish the underlying common ontologies as a content language within FIPA ACL messages, as the basis for agent knowledge bases via XSB-based reasoning tools, and to describe and reason about services.
+TAGA extends the FIPA protocols to support open-market auctions and enriches Agentcities with auction services.
+The introduction of the semantic web languages improves the interoperability among agents.
+TAGA is intended as a platform for research in multi-agent systems, the semantic web, and automated trading in dynamic markets, as well as a self-contained application for teaching and experimentation with these technologies.

 • 109079 bytes

-agent, agent, auction, ecommerce, semantic web, tac, trading agent
+agent, agent, ai, auction, ecommerce, fipa, multiagent, owl, rdf, semantic web, tac, trading agent

 InProceedings